VanessaMancia/Data-Exfiltration-from-PIP-d-Employee/README.md

 ## Overview

 This project documents a cybersecurity incident response simulation involving a suspected insider threat.
-A user placed on a performance improvement plan was observed exhibiting behavior that could indicate data exfiltration.
+A user placed on a performance improvement plan (PIP) was observed exhibiting behavior that could indicate data exfiltration.
 The investigation was conducted using **Microsoft Defender for Endpoint (MDE)** data tables to identify, analyze, and respond to suspicious file archiving activity.

 ---